Your basket is currently empty!

 They’re predicated on harnessing our brains’ innate ability to reshape themselves by forming new connections between neurons or strengthening existing ones.

-Neuroplasticity allows for learning, formation, recovery after injury or disease, adaptation to new environments or tasks, among other things.
+Neuroplasticity allows for learning, memory formation, recovery after injury or disease, adaptation to new environments or tasks, among other things.

 In essence, through processes like axonal sprouting (where surviving neurons grow new nerve endings to reconnect with their targets), synaptic plasticity (changes in how neurons communicate), and neuronal reorganisation (shifting roles within neural networks), we can coax our brains into restoring lost functions caused by damage or disease.